SufficientlySecure/donations/README.md

 It is used in my projects AdAway, FasterGPS, and NTP-Sync.

+# NEWS

+* Now uses Gradle Build System (http://tools.android.com/tech-docs/new-build-system)
+* No xml configuration needed anymore!
+* Fragment can be instantiated and used in any Activity.
+* Using Gradle you can build "product flavors": One version with Google Play Donation capability and one with Paypal and Flattr!

 # Contribute

 Fork Android Donations Lib and do a pull request.
 I will merge your changes back into the main project.